AI & Automation

 Limitations: Expensive.
 Long learning curve.
 Overkill for internal tools and dashboards.
 Heavy platform lock-in.

-6. Mendix: Full Application Lifecycle
+6. Mendix: Full application lifecycle

 Limitations: Complex pricing, significant learning curve, better for large-scale enterprise than quick internal tools.

-7. Budibase: Simple No-Code Builds
+7. Budibase: Simple no-code builds

 Best for: Quick CRUD apps on existing databases without complexity.